Security and Preparedness

 The District worked with local first responders to develop a plan that includes emergency contact information and procedures for handling crisis situations including lockdowns, natural disasters, chemical spills, bomb threats, missing students and strangers in the building.
 Copies of the safety plan are available in every building.
 Each classroom contains a quick-reference guide to the plan.
 Building- and district-level safety teams exist to support staff members in a crisis.
 The plan is reviewed continuously and updated annually.

 Olentangy schools also conduct a number of practice exercises to ensure that staff and students are as prepared as possible in the event of an emergency.
-Each building conducts at least nine fire drills and two tornado drills each school year.
-The state requires schools to conduct one safety drill each year; Olentangy schools meet this requirement and conducts two additional safety drills each year, which may include practicing lockdowns of various security levels.
+Each building conducts at least six fire drills and two tornado drills each school year.
+The state requires schools to conduct one safety drill each year; Olentangy schools meet this requirement and conducts two additional safety drills each year, which may include practicing lockdowns.
 The dates and times of these drills are recorded and filed with local law enforcement and safety officials.

 Olentangy believes that open communication is a key element in maintaining safe learning environments.
 To that end the district has placed links to the Speak UP! reporting system on each of its building websites.
 The Speak UP! system allows students, parents and any other concerned parties to file an anonymous report regarding potential safety or bullying issues.

 When safety concerns arise, OLSD will update parents through one or more of the following communication tools:

 - Rapid-calling system